wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

         ```

 ## Starting the Micro Integrator

+!!!
+Warning
+    To allow the Micro Integrator server and the Analytics server to communicate using SSL, the digital certifacates should be shared by the two servers.
+See the instructions on [adding SSL certificates to keystores](../../security/importing_ssl_certificate).

+    For testing, you can simply copy the keystore files from the `<EI_6.5.0_HOME>/wso2/analytics/resources/security` directory to the `MI_HOME/resources/security` directory.

 Once you have [started the Analytics Worker](#starting-the-analytics-worker), you can [start the Micro Integrator](../../develop/deploy-and-run) with your integration artifacts.